Michaela Shiloh

-Michaela Shiloh (born January 25, 1992), known professionally as Mickey Shiloh, is an American songwriter, recording artist, and entrepreneur.
-She was signed as an artist and songwriter to Rodney "Darkchild" Jerkins from 2009 until 2011 and has written songs for artists such as Janet Jackson, Pitbull, Britney Spears, Cassie Ventura, Travis Garland, Jake Miller and Christina Milian.
+Michaela Shiloh (born January 25, 1992), known professionally as Mickey Shiloh, is an American songwriter and singer.
+She was signed to Rodney "Darkchild" Jerkins from 2009 to 2011, during and after which he co-write songs for Janet Jackson, Pitbull, Britney Spears, Cassie Ventura, Travis Garland, Jake Miller and Christina Milian.

 Artistry & Entrepreneurship

 Since 2011, Mickey has released over 40 albums independently.
 One of her most popular songs, "Drunk On The Mic" was popularized by social media star Kylie Jenner in January 2016.
 She is the CEO & founder of both BDRM Records and HRDRV.
 HRDRV is the world's first subscription-based independent record label, providing creative services and community to a collective of singers, songwriters, and producers around the world.